Olivia Serres: Defending her claims

 Olivia Serres's claim was supported by documents, and she bore sufficient resemblance to her alleged father to be able to impose on numerous gullible people.
-In 1821, she had herself rebaptized as the daughter of the Duke of Cumberland at Islington Church, and "announced" her parentage in several letters to the newspapers and in pamphlets.
+In 1821, she had herself rebaptized as the daughter of the Duke of Cumberland at St Mary's Church, Islington, and "announced" her parentage in several letters to the newspapers and in pamphlets.
 She actually succeeded in obtaining some courtesies in response to her claims of royal status, such as being permitted to pass through the Constitution Gate.

 The same year, however, she was arrested again for debt and placed in the King's Bench Prison.
 She appealed to the public for contributions, placing posters reading "The Princess of Cumberland in Captivity!" all over London, and publishing, in 1822, further details of her claims.
 On her release, she had an affair with Sheriff J. W. Parkins, a London eccentric, who turned against her when she failed to honour her debts to him.
 She next had an affair with a young man who called himself William Henry FitzClarence, who claimed to be an illegitimate son of the Duke of Clarence.

 Olive managed to persuade Sir Gerard Noel, a member of Parliament, to make inquiry into her claims, but by this time the royal family was fighting back.
 They located her birth certificate, and obtained a statement by Robert Wilmot stating that he was her natural and lawful father, and a statement from Princess Poniatowski that none of King Stanislaus's sisters had ever been to England.
-In 1823, Sir Robert Peel, then Home Secretary, speaking in parliament, responded to Noel's speech in Olive's favour with a denunciation of her documents as forgeries and her story as a fabrication.
+In 1823, Sir Robert Peel, then Home Secretary, speaking in Parliament, responded to Noel's speech in Olive's favour with a denunciation of her documents as forgeries and her story as a fabrication.
 It was concluded that her claims were false, but Olive escaped prosecution for forgery.

 Her husband, who had never given her pretensions any support, expressly denied his belief in them in his will.
 Olive continued to have money problems and was for the rest of her life in and out of debtors' prisons.
 In 1830, she again published a pamphlet staking a claim on royalty.